• HOME

 SugarskullGirl PrintIn the event you have a genuine customer interested in using your work- well done.
 If its for use on a product or service, this is your chance to sell it's use for a licensing fee.
 If its for the promise of "potential" profits or "exposure", I'll often decline it's use.

 Any business or serious individual will expect to pay you for the right to use your art.
 If they've scoured the net looking for the perfect image, and your art is it, then that puts you in a good bargaining position.
 Don't sell your work short.
-Of course, you'll then need to determine who exactly the buyers is and exactly what they want to use your art for before giving a price.
+Of course, you'll then need to determine who exactly the buyer is and exactly what they want to use your art for before giving a price.
 I'll leave the details of how to price your work for another time.

 If a seller has already taken your work, applied it to a product for sale, then at a later date asks for permission, again this is a chance to charge a usage/licencing fee.
 Of course, this puts you in a bind as you will be going into this new business relationship without having had the opportunity to negotiate terms up front.
 You may otherwise want to refuse a licence to use the art and potentially sue the seller for using your artwork to begin with.